valentinvoilean/import-sort-style-vmv/README.md

 import aaaaa from "./aaaaa";
 import bbbbb from "./bbbbb";

-// Util modules sorted by "relative depth" and then by name import utils from "utils";
+// Util modules sorted by absolute & relative paths and then by name import utils from "utils";
 import utils from "./utils";
+import utils from "./utils/abc";

+// Constant modules sorted by absolute & relative paths and then by name import { ABC } from "constants";
+import { ABC } from "./constants";
+import { ABC } from "./constants/abc";

 // First-party styles modules sorted by "relative depth" and then by name import styles from "./Component.scss";